gmcginnis/gmcginnis.github.io/index.markdown

 <b>Greetings!</b>

-My name is Gillian, and I am a senior at Reed College in Portland, OR.
+My name is Gillian (she/her/hers), and I am a senior at Reed College in Portland, OR.
 I have a personal passion for scientific literacy and truthful, accessible data visualization.

 Read more about me <a href="/about/">here</a>.